Claudio Yacob: Nottingham Forest

 On 6 September 2018, Yacob signed with EFL Championship club Nottingham Forest on a two-year deal.
 He made his debut on 3 November, playing the full 90 minutes of a 1–0 home win over leaders Sheffield United.

 Having not featured at all in the season, Yacob and Forest agreed to mutually terminate his contract on 27 January 2020.

 Nacional

 On the same day as leaving Forest, Yacob joined Uruguayan Primera División side Nacional.
 He made his debut on 1 February in the 2020 Supercopa Uruguaya, as a half-time substitute for Joaquín Trasante in a 4–2 extra-time loss to Liverpool Montevideo.
 Three weeks later in his second league game, he scored in the seventh minute of added time to grasp a 2–2 home draw against Cerro Largo F.C.

 Huracán

-On 17 February 2021, Yacob returned to Argentina, joining Huracán on a free transfer, signing an one-year contract.
+On 17 February 2021, Yacob returned to Argentina, joining Huracán on a free transfer, signing a one-year contract.
 Per directions of Frank Kudelka, Huracán's manager at the time, his contract was not renewed at the end of the 2021 season.